kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## Quality means doing it right when no one is looking. - Henry Ford
+    ## When a thing is done, it's done.
+Don't look back.
+Look forward to your next objective. - George Marshall